alcarney/blog/content/20241204T120000--notes-november__blog_esbonio_lspdevtools_monthnotes_pytestlsp.rst

 :tags: blog, esbonio, lspdevtools, monthnotes, pytestlsp
 :author: Alex Carney
 :language: en
-:excerpt: 1

 Notes for November 2024
 =======================

+.. container:: post-teaser

    Doubling my streak of writing notes on the :ref:`previous month <notes-october>` to 2, here are some of the things I worked on in November.

 vscode-wasi-pygls
 -----------------